 It is the superintendent's or his/her designee's responsibility to ensure that all persons employed meet the qualifications established for the particular position.
 The superintendent or his/her designee will establish an interview and selection procedure which will allow the principal or supervisor an opportunity to aid in the selection of the employee.
 However, the superintendent or his/her designee will recommend the final selection to the board of trustees.

 The superintendent or his/her designee will consider all candidates based on the needs of the district as well as on their merits and qualifications.

-The district is committed to a policy of non-discrimination and equal opportunity.
-The district follows all state and federal laws and guidelines pertaining to unlawful discrimination.
 The district will not discriminate or give preferential treatment with regard to race, national origin, sex, disability, alienage, or religion color, religion, sex, pregnancy (including childbirth or related medical conditions) age, disability, national origin, genetic information, or any other protected characteristic as may be required by state or federal law.
-The district is committed to providing equal access to educational and employment opportunities regardless of race, color, religion, national origin, disability, pregnancy (including pregnancy, childbirth, or any related medical conditions), age (40 or older), genetic information, sex (including gender identity), sexual orientation, spousal affiliation, or any other protected trait or characteristic, as may be required by law.
-As required by Title IX and its implementing regulations, the district does not discriminate on the basis of sex in its educational programs and activities.
-The district will make reasonable accommodations to qualified individuals with disabilities who are employees or applicants for employment unless to do so would cause undue hardship. known physical or mental limitations of otherwise qualified persons with disabilities where such accommodation would not impose an undue hardship on the operation of district programs.
+The district will make reasonable accommodation to known physical or mental limitations of otherwise qualified persons with disabilities where such accommodation would not impose an undue hardship on the operation of district programs.